 The main control system interfaces to an RS-232 VT-100 maintenance terminal and to the Attendant Console to enable the user to access the diagnostic menu.
 The diagnostic menu will direct the user through the required procedures in order to interrogate the status of the diagnostic subsystem.
 The user can initiate maintenance routines with specific parameters via the terminal.
-Refer to the RS-232 Maintenance Terminal section in the SX-200 Technical Documentation.
+Refer to the RS-232 Maintenance Terminal section.
 Results can be routed to the appropriate device (printer or terminal) according to the user's instructions.